Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Conclusion

 \section{Conclusion}

 We introduced DDL2PropBank, a controlled benchmark for evaluating multi-agent framework developer experience through the novel task of mapping relational database schemas to PropBank semantic rolesets.
 By implementing identical agent logic across 10 frameworks, we isolated framework-induced differences in both human implementation effort and AI-assisted code generation.
 Our evaluation reveals that native MCP integration and unified tool registration are the primary drivers of low code complexity (\S\ref{sec:static_analysis}), while API convergence, not documentation volume, determines AI-assistability (\S\ref{sec:results},\S\ref{sec:discussion}).
-Structural alignment reliably proxies robustness of single-canonical pattern frameworks, but underestimate correctness for flexible, multi-pattern MAFs.
-Among the MAFs evaluated, \Agno{} best exemplifies these design principles, achieving both lowest complexity and highest AI-assistability.\footnote{We will release the DDL2PropBank benchmark, PropBank MCP server, and all framework implementations to support future research on multi-agent framework evaluation and schema-level semantic analysis (\S~\ref{appendix:artifact_summary}).}
+Structural alignment reliably proxies robustness for single-canonical-pattern frameworks, but underestimates correctness for flexible, multi-pattern MAFs.
+Among the MAFs evaluated, \Agno{} best exemplifies these design principles, achieving near-lowest complexity and highest AI-assistability ($\mathcal{AI} = 0.55$).\footnote{All artifacts---DDL2PropBank benchmark, PropBank MCP server, and all framework implementations---are available at \url{https://github.com/ahmeshaf/ddl2propbank}.
+See \S\ref{appendix:artifact_summary} for the full list.}